Valter Chrintz

 Valter Chrintz (born 26 April 2000) is a Swedish handball player for Füchse Berlin and the Swedish national team.

-He made international debut on the Swedish national team on 12 March 2019.
+He made his international debut on the Swedish national team on 12 March 2019.

 He participated at the 2020 European Men's Handball Championship in Sweden, and the 2021 World Men's Handball Championship in Egypt.
+At the 2022 European Championship he won gold medals with Sweden.

 With Füchse he won the 2024-25 Handball-Bundesliga, which was the first in club history.
 The same season he played in the 2024-25 EHF Champions League final, where Füchse lost to league rivals SC Magdeburg.